princenyeche/jiraone/report.md

 currently only CSV file output is supported. other format such as JSON might be available in future.

 ## USER API
-* generate a report of all active users in your instance
+* Generate a report of all active users in your instance

 ```python
 from jiraone import LOGIN, USER